ethereumdegen/rust-rocket-webapp-example/README.md

 ## Rust Rocket Webapp Template

-This is a very simple web api template in rust that includes:
+This is a relatively simple web api template in rust that includes:

 1) Model-Controller api backend using Rocket
 2) Postgres database with Supabase(remote) or local DB support